Hispanic Women Speak Out About Breast Cancer

 My doctor had said I was too young to have a mammogram, so when I finally heard the breast cancer diagnosis after tests on my “cyst,” my whole body went numb.
 I didn’t have time for cancer; I was getting married.

-On December 5, 1997, I walked down the aisle with friends, family, and colleagues crying, and not because the wedding was beautiful.
+On December a few years ago I walked down the aisle with friends, family, and colleagues crying, and not because the wedding was beautiful.
 Instead of an exotic honeymoon, we went to the hospital, where I had a lumpectomy with 20 lymph nodes removed, followed by four rounds of aggressive chemotherapy.

 Before treatment, I met Marta Zuniga Harding, a stage-III breast cancer patient who was to become my best friend.
 Marta introduced me to Susan Coll, and soon we were known as the Three Musketeers.
 We had a bond that not many shared.
 We were all under 30 and had breast cancer.
 We would talk, laugh, and go out to lunch, shocking everyone who watched as we traded hats that covered our bald heads.
 Chemotherapy continued, and I was doing great.
 But Marta’s treatment was not working, and she went to Houston for a second opinion.
 She never came home.
 Eight months later Susan also passed away.
 I made a promise that I would do everything to make young women aware of this disease and the importance of early detection.
 After their deaths, my pledge became more of a mission.
 I became heavily involved with the education committee of the Susan G. Komen Breast Cancer Foundation.
 I would tell my story and hopefully touch one woman.
 But it wasn’t enough.
 I wanted to do more.